 Another way that Canadians celebrate Boxing Day is to cheer on all their favorite sports teams.
 Even though many families in the U.K. and Ireland celebrate Boxing Day with wren and fox hunting, Canadians will go skating, curling, or watch their Canadian World Juniors team instead.

 The World Juniors Ice Hockey Championships begins on Boxing Day in Canada and runs for 31 games over 10 days.
-It’s a 10-nation tournament featuring the world’s best men’s players under 20.
-In the land of hockey, Canadians celebrate the start of the championships every year on December 26.
+It’s a 10-nation tournament featuring the world’s best men’s hockey players under 20.
+In the land of hockey, Canadians celebrate the start of the championships every year on December 26th.

 If you can’t decide what to gift your family and friends this holiday season, consider sending money from Canada to your loved ones abroad.
-It’s easy using our reliable money transfer app.
+Western Union makes it easy to send and receive money whenever you need.
+You can send money online, in the money transfer app, or at an agent location near you.

 Boxing Day in Canada is another opportunity for friends and family to spend quality time together during the holiday season.
 So, no matter how you decide to celebrate Boxing Day in Canada—watching hockey, mumming, shopping, eating leftovers, or video-chatting with far-away family members—we hope you enjoy connecting with your loved ones on December 26th.